nima-siboni/communicative-MARL-v1/README.md

 ## Results

 The results of the simulations for a two-trains system are demonstrated here.
-As depicted by the numbers on top of the trains, one of them has 10 times larger priority  compared to the other one (determined here simply by the number of passengers).
-As soon as the trains cause a conflict the colors of the agents turn to red.
+In each of the demonstration, the priority of the agents are depicted by the numbers  written on top of them, and as soon as the trains cause a conflict their colors turn to red.
+As an extreme case, here we have chosen the number of passangers such that one of the trains has 10 times larger priority  compared to the other one.
 To have a refernce, we first present simulation results where
 * the agents move randomly